Credit Suisse pleads guilty to U.S. criminal charge in tax probe

-WASHINGTON/NEW YORK Swiss bank Credit Suisse CSGN.VX on Monday pleaded guilty to a criminal charge for its role in helping Americans dodge taxes, U.S. Attorney General Eric Holder said, and will pay more than $2.5 billion (1.49 billion pounds)as part of an agreement with U.S. authorities.
+WASHINGTON/NEW YORK Swiss bank Credit Suisse on Monday pleaded guilty to a criminal charge for its role in helping Americans dodge taxes, U.S. Attorney General Eric Holder said, and will pay more than $2.5 billion as part of an agreement with U.S. authorities.

 Separately, the New York Department of Financial Services said it had determined not to revoke the bank's license in the state.